RCMP arrest escaped inmate in Rosthern

 The Rosthern RCMP detachment assisted with the investigation.

 Saskatchewan Penitentiary staff discovered Halkett was not accounted for during the evening count at 9:30 p.m. on Dec.
-31. He was serving a nearly three year sentence at the time.
+31. He was serving a nearly three year sentence at the time of his escape.

 RCMP officers saw Halkett in the driver’s seat of a vehicle in the community of Little Red River at around 11 a.m. on Jan.
 1. The officers activated their emergency lights and approached the vehicle.
 Police say the vehicle sped past the officers, striking the side of their vehicle without causing injury.